ibm-cloud-docs/subnets/manage-global-ip.md

 **Notes:**

-1. If you already have an `eth1:1` file on your server as in the example above, increment the last digit to the next available integer.
+* If you already have an `eth1:1` file on your server as in the example above, increment the last digit to the next available integer.
 * Modification of a global IP address to a new server or VSI requires up to five minutes to take effect.
 * Within the IBM Cloud network, the route change takes less than 1 minute to update.
 * Global IPs do not work for local load balancers.
 * Global IPs are distributed from a unique subnet; existing customer IPs cannot be converted or used as Global IPs.
-* By itself, Global IPs are not an automatic failover solution, because they lack health checks; however, a global IP address  may be used as a component for a failover environment, if you want to circumvent DNS propagation.
+* By itself, Global IPs are not an automatic failover solution, because they lack health checks; however, a Global IP address may be used as a component for a failover environment, if you want to circumvent DNS propagation.